Embed Code

 Originally home to many native tribes, present-day Alabama was a Spanish territory beginning in the sixteenth century until the French acquired it in the early eighteenth century.
 The British won the territory in 1763 until losing it in the American Revolutionary War.
 Spain held Mobile as part of Spanish West Florida until 1813.
 In December 1819, Alabama was recognized as a state.
 During the antebellum period, Alabama was a major producer of cotton and widely used African American slave labor.
 In 1861, the state seceded from the United States to become part of the Confederate States of America, with Montgomery acting as its first capital, and rejoined the Union in 1868.
 Following the American Civil War, Alabama would suffer decades of economic hardship, in part due to agriculture and a few cash crops being the main driver of the state's economy.
 Similar to other former slave states, Alabamian legislators employed Jim Crow laws from the late 19th century up until the 1960s.
 High-profile events such as the Selma to Montgomery marches made the state a major focal point of the civil rights movement in the 1950s and 1960s.

 During and after World War II, Alabama grew as the state's economy diversified with new industries.
 In 1960, the establishment of NASA's Marshall Space Flight Center in Huntsville helped boost Alabama's economic growth by developing a local aerospace industry.
 Alabama's economy in the 21st century is based on automotive, finance, tourism, manufacturing, aerospace, mineral extraction, healthcare, education, retail, and technology.
-Despite this economic and industrial growth in recent decades, Alabama typically ranks low in terms of health outcomes, educational attainment, and median household income.
+Despite the economic and industrial growth in recent decades, Alabama typically ranks low in terms of health outcomes, educational attainment, and median household income.

 Alabama (Wiktionary)